Doubly Linked List: C++, Python (Code Example)

 Insertion after a Node

-This operation is more similar to the “insertion after a node”.
-We need to search for a specific node’s value to perform this.
-Then we will create a new node and insert it before the searched node.
+This operation is similar to insertion after a node.
+A specific node value is searched, then a new node is created and inserted before the searched node.

 Step 1) Traverse the linked list from the head node to the tail node.

-Step 2) Check whether the next pointer of the current node has the value of “12” or not.
+Step 2) Check whether the next pointer of the current node has the value 12.

-Here’s the pseudo-code for inserting a node before a node in doubly Linked List:
+Here is the pseudo-code for inserting a node before a node in a Doubly Linked List:

 function insertBefore(ListHead, searchItem, value):